JeyHightower/Harmonic-Universe/frontend/cleanup_completion.md

 ### Future Phase 1: Component Consolidation

+- [x] Move PhysicsObjectModalComponent from `consolidated/` to `features/physics/`
+- [x] Enhance UniverseModal with functionality from UniverseModalComponent
+- [x] Move SceneModalComponent from `consolidated/` to `features/scene/`
-- [ ] Move duplicate components from `features/` to `components/`
+- [x] Move CharacterFormModalComponent from `consolidated/` to `features/character/`
-- [ ] Update imports across the codebase to point to the consolidated components
+- [x] Update imports across the codebase to point to the consolidated components

 ### Future Phase 2: CSS Consolidation